4e7media/h407/index.markdown

                 <div class="txt-box">
                     <p>That is why HELLO407, called into life by HelloWhiteParrot and 407Media, is
                         trailing a new path.
-We offer our expertise in handling international clients in 15 countries for the past 25 years to maximal 3 clients as a customized agency.
+We offer our expertise in handling international clients in 15 countries for the past 25 years to a maximum of 3 clients as a customized agency.
 We call it the Content Vortex, where we create the first strategic and creative impulses whose movements will then expand organically without our involvement.</p>
                 </div>